ecubrooks/Jamf-Scripts/softwareupdate-swiftdialog/README.md

 - Password is collected using [SwiftDialog secure](https://github.com/swiftDialog/swiftDialog/wiki/Textfields#secure) for Apple Silicon systems.
 - Authentication failures are handled with a retry loop.
 - All prompts are optional until the deferral threshold is reached.
+- The password is passed directly over stdin to softwareupdate --stdinpass and then cleared from memory.